 Embrace the Possibilities through Your Curiosity

 We must approach our work from a place of wonder, of “anything is possible.”
-When you let go of the pressure that you’re supposed to solve something, or that there is something you ought to know, you can relax and ideas and images naturally accrue.
+When you let go of the pressure that you need to solve something, or that there is something you should know, you can relax and ideas and images naturally accrue.

 There may be a period of time when the story doesn’t cohere.
 You may have a series of disparate images, a sense of your protagonist at different points in your story.
 You may wonder how on earth they are going to get from here to there.
 Understandably, this can make you nervous — or you can get excited by how dynamic your story is becoming.
 As long as you hold it loosely and stay connected to that initial impulse, your story has a way of telling you where it wants to go.